Image Credits: Joe Haberthier, Dave Morgan, Steve Childers, and Bruce Gavett

 Stretching Images

 Most image processing software produces “final” jpeg images, which can be viewed by most applications.
-They also produce fit files, which can only be viewed using other astro-image packages, and tiff files.
-The latter two are typically RAW images in a 14 bit (or maybe 12 bit) format.
-For us to see anything, the information needs to be “stretched” into a 16 bit format (or sometimes changed to an 8 bit format).
-The simplest way to do this is by performing a linear stretch, which multiplies by 4.
-A 14 bit (0 to 16,383) image is stretched to a 16 bit (0 to 65,535) image.
+They also produce fit files, which can only be viewed using other astro-image packages.
+These Fit files are typically images in a 14 bit (or maybe 12 bit) format.
+For us to see anything, the information needs to be “stretched” into a 16 bit format.
+The simplest way to do this is by performing a stretch, which multiplies by 4 to stretch a 14 bit (0 to 16,383) image into a 16 bit (0 to 65,535) image.

 - Richard S. Wright Jr. “Astro-Imaging: Stretching the Truth.”
 Sky & Telescope.
 February 15, 2019.